webgently/laravel-vue-recipe-challenge/README.md

 **user role**

 - You are going to work with admin role : Please register and login  `mail: admin@gmail.com, name: admin` (only).
-- You are going to work with user role : `mail: liuwentalent0811@gmail.com, name: Liu Wen` (anyway).
+- You are going to work with user role : `mail: gently039@gmail.com, name: Passionate` (anyway).